omegasenior/topbiketoursportugal/content/tours/vicentine-cost-algarve-bike-tour.md

   - day: '5'
     description: >-
-      Quieter than Vila Nova de Milfontes, Zambujeira do Mar attracts more of a backpacker, surfy crowd.
-Being a small sea side town on the coast of the Alentejo, in western Portugal it has some lovely sandy beaches and picture perfect traditional architecture, making it a small but loved destination for visitors.
+      Quieter than Vila Nova de Milfontes, Zambujeira do Mar attracts more of a backpacker and surf crowd.
+Being a small sea side town on the coast of Alentejo, in western Portugal, it has some lovely sandy beaches and picture perfect traditional architecture, making it a small but loved destination for visitors.
 The town has some charming traditional buildings.
 Among the most notable ones are the fountains of Amores and Santa Catarina and the small, whitewashed chapel of Nossa Senhora do Mar.
       The beach is about 500 meters from the town of Almograve.
-It is a shallow but extensive beach, with low tide providing authentic natural pools.
+It is a shallow but extensive beach with low tide, providing authentic natural pools.
     location:
       lat: '37.52514173'
       lng: '-8.7853986'